 Over 20 years later I still beg to differ with her on that.
 Even now nothing is more exciting to me than thinking about the Spring thaw.
 Flowers in bloom, love in the air?
 I live in Baltimore now and Baltimore be cuttin’ up when the weather breaks foreal.

 The last few days in Baltimore have felt like the underside of a cabana in Puerto Rico in August in comparison to the slushy, hail-filled days we were having just about two weeks ago.
 It felt like the snow wouldn’t stop, but now everyone is outside, you feel me?
-My good friend Juju and I joked about texting our Mayor Brandon Scott anytime we reached thick patches of ice or dirty mounds of residual snow in our travels around Baltimore City.
+My good friend Juju and I joked about texting Mayor Brandon Scott anytime we reached thick patches of ice or dirty mounds of residual snow in our travels around Baltimore City.

-I do think the city employees responsible for salt trucks responded well to those days of the wintery mix we experienced in February.
+I do think the city employees responsible for salt trucks responded well to those days of the wintry mix we experienced in February.
 Back on Feb.
 2 Punxsutawney Phil (yes, I’m going to refer to the groundhog as a credible source)…Phil predicted six more weeks of winter after seeing his shadow just outside of his burrow system.
 I believe yo.
 So this means the unseasonably warm weather we’ve been experiencing must be Fools’ Spring?

 Scrolling around on the internet this week as I’m sure we all do more often than is necessary, I stumbled upon an old meme titled, “The 12 Seasons of Maryland,” which ordered the seasons as follows: